meefs/promptlikeanegyptian/manufactured_consent.md

 Try starting with this prompt:
 > I'd like to have a conversation with you, where at every step we update a logical expression that leverages predicate propositional and modal logic.

+## Rationale

+Prompting with predicate and propositional and modal logic offers a more precise and structured approach compared to natural language, leading to focused outputs with minimal token usage.
+Unlike natural language prompts, which can introduce ambiguity and require longer explanations to clarify intent, logic-based prompts reduce redundancy and optimize both computational efficiency and output quality.
+By expressing queries through formalized logical structures, we minimize unnecessary complexity, making interactions with Large Language Models (LLMs) more effective.
+This paper explores how leveraging predicate and propositional logic in prompt engineering can significantly improve response relevance, clarity, and performance.
+Furthermore, we discuss novel methods for implementing these approaches, including the development of predicate and propositional logic pre-processors that can optimize token usage, improve response quality, and reduce computational overhead.
+These advancements provide a more efficient method for engaging with LLMs, resulting in significant cost savings across compute, network, storage, bandwidth, and AI inference latency.
+These findings work with ALL LLMs.